SerenityOS/serenity/Ports/dmidecode/patches/ReadMe.md

 ## `dmidecode.patch`

-Remove IPv6 uses and set the correct path for the dmi firmware.
+Set the correct path for the dmi firmware.